Ameba-AIoT/ameba-iot-docs/amebalite/en/application_note/audio_codec/audio/src/audio.rst

    :scale: 120%
    :align: center

-   Figure 1-15 DMIC-in mono mode connection
+   DMIC-in mono mode connection

 For layout design，DMIC_CLK and DMIC_DATA should add ground isolation on both sides of the routing.

 .. figure:: ../figures/audio_dmic_in_layout.svg
    :scale: 120%
    :align: center
+   :name: audio_dmic_in_layout

-   Figure 1-16 DMIC-in layout
+   DMIC-in layout

 DMIC-in Stereo Mode
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Tie the L/R of two digital microphones to ground and VDD respectively if a stereo microphone is needed.
 The two microphones share the DMIC_DATA according to the rising/falling edge.
-DMIC_CLK and DMIC_DATA layout design refor to Figure 1-16 DMIC-in layout.
+DMIC_CLK and DMIC_DATA layout design refor to :ref:`audio_dmic_in_layout`.

 .. figure:: ../figures/audio_dmic_in_stereo_mode_connection.svg
    :scale: 120%
    :align: center

-   Figure 1-17 DMIC-in stereo mode connection
+   DMIC-in stereo mode connection

 .. only:: RTL8726EA